tisfeng/Easydict/README_EN.md

 - [x] Support system TTS, along with online services from Bing, Google, Youdao and Baidu Cloud.
 - [x] Support [🍎 Apple System Dictionary](./docs/How-to-use-macOS-system-dictionary-in-Easydict-en.md), support third-party dictionaries with manual mdict dictionaries import functionalities.
 - [x] Support macOS system translation. (_Please see [How to use 🍎 macOS system translation in Easydict?](./docs/How-to-use-macOS-system-dictionary-in-Easydict-en.md)_)
-- [x] Support Youdao Dictionary, DeepL, OpenAI (ChatGPT), Google, Bing, Baidu, and Volcano Translate.
+- [x] Support Youdao Dictionary, DeepL, OpenAI (ChatGPT), Google, Bing, Baidu, Niutrans and Volcano Translate.
 - [x] Support for 48 languages.

 **If you like this app, please consider giving it a [Star](https://github.com/tisfeng/Easydict) ⭐️, thanks! (^-^)**